syl20bnr/spacemacs-elpa-mirror/melpa/cwl-mode-readme.txt

 To use this package, add the following line to your .emacs file:
     (require 'cwl-mode)
 cwl-mode highlights some keywords for usability.
-Also, it enables on-the-fly YAML checker if flycheck is installed.